c565659/MANUAL_AI_SYSTEM/DATABASE/3D_Reconstruction/Rhino_7_Vector_Linework.md

 final instructional image

 Hybrid reconstruction is permitted when it preserves the original instructional relationship without inventing geometry.
+When source-image fallback content is combined with STEP-derived vector linework:

+- Retain only the missing non-modeled source element whenever practical.
+- Do not retain conflicting low-resolution source product geometry on top of the STEP-derived product linework.
+- Crop or isolate the fallback element as cleanly as practical.
+- The STEP-derived vector product shall remain the primary product representation.

+For example:

+If the source image contains a hand pressing the product button and the STEP model contains the product but not the hand:

+- Rebuild the product from STEP.
+- Retain or isolate the hand from the source image when practical.
+- Do not retain the blurry source product underneath the reconstructed STEP product.

 ---

 ## Camera Matching